 Separate objectives, set out below, address specifically the development of new housing, and other investments intended to make Maidstone a thriving place.
-As a first step, in order to enable these developments to take place, investment in infrastructure will be needed.
+In order to enable these developments to take place, investment in infrastructure will be needed.
 In general, infrastructure schemes are funded from the benefits gained from the development.
 To address any potential funding gap, the Council will enable infrastructure spending, to the extent that it meets our strategic priorities.

-Accordingly, £3.6 million has been set aside within the current capital programme to contribute towards provision of local infrastructure, and to indicate our intention to invest to unlock development and attract matching funding.
+The current capital programme contributes towards provision of local infrastructure, and to indicate our intention to invest to unlock development and attract matching funding.
+Schemes including the Innovation Centre and a new Garden Community are already well underway.